Hardgainer Knowledge Base

 Definition and System Position

-MAV denotes the upper volume zone in which training still produces net adaptive gains.
+MAV denotes the upper volume zone in which your training still produces net adaptive gains.
 It sits above MEV (Minimum Effective Volume) and below MRV (Maximum Recoverable Volume).
-MAV serves as a temporary ceiling within mesocycles – not as a permanent state.
+The key point: MAV is a temporary ceiling you reach for briefly within a mesocycle — not a permanent state you should hold week after week.

 Notice